sunao110/PGPFR/README.md

 ```

 - Run single specific experiments by simply changing some configurations in the `run_experiments_all.sh` file.
-For example, run Pgpfr approach on Shrec-2017 for one trial.
+Running Pgpfr(ours) approach on Shrec-2017 for one trial.
+If you want to run other baseline experiments, you can choose the corresponding method.

 ```bash